>Why is important to hire

 -

-Provide a workers' compensation claim form to the injures employee within one working day immediately after a work-related injury
+Provide a workers' compensation claim form to the injured employee within one working day immediately after a work-related injury

 -